kendsdavs/relief-student/README.md

   Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
 [More...](https://help.github.com/articles/fork-a-repo/)
 - On GitHub, navigate to **your fork** of the relief-student repository.
 - Under your repository name, click **Clone or download**.
-- In the Clone with HTTPs section, click the clipboard to copy the clone URL for the repository.
+- In the Clone with HTTPs section, click the clipboard icon to copy the clone URL for the repository.
 - Open Terminal.
 - Type git clone, and then paste the URL you copied .
 It will look like this, with your GitHub username instead of `YOUR-USERNAME`: